16BitS3G4l/JServe/README.md

 (at some point in the future)
 1. Introduce middleware - so people can extend it more easily than editing source code itself.
 2. Support/Compatibility for Android
+3. Add logging instead of intrusive and unwelcomed stdout message clogging